leverh/chanel-the-oracle/README.md

 ## Contact

-You can find my portfolio and contact info here at [PixelSummit.dev](https://pixelsummit.dev/)
+You can find my portfolio and contact details here at [PixelSummit.dev](https://pixelsummit.dev/)

 ---